JunkaiDong/junkaidong.github.io/physics/ferromagnetism.md

 @def title = "Ferromagnetism"

-## Ferromagnetism: Thouless, Nagaoka, Tasaki and Mielke
+## Ferromagnetism: Thouless, Nagaoka and Tasaki

 This note originates from discussion with Patrick Ledwith, Margarita Davydova, Rahul Sahay, Saranesh Prembabu and Jiaqi Cai.